KBNLresearch/diskimgr/readme.md

 ## Contributors

 Written by Johan van der Knijff.
-Some parts of the code that processes ddrescue's and readom's terminal output were adapted from [DDRescue-GUI](https://launchpad.net/ddrescue-gui) by Hamish McIntyre-Bhatty.
+Some parts of the code that processes ddrescue's terminal output were adapted from [DDRescue-GUI](https://launchpad.net/ddrescue-gui) by Hamish McIntyre-Bhatty.

 ## License